sheehui/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="550" alt="Logic Class Diagram"/>

 How the `Logic` component works:
-1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
+1. When `Logic` is called upon to execute a command, it chooses an `ABCParser` class e.g `AddressBookParser`, `ContactTabParser` etc., to parse the user command.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
+2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
-1. The command can communicate with the `Model` when it is executed (e.g. to add a person).
+3. The command can communicate with the `Model` when it is executed (e.g. to add a person).
-1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.